nodejs/node/deps/npm/docs/content/cli-commands/npm-install.md

     npm install gitlab:myusr/myproj#semver:^5.0
     ```

-You may combine multiple arguments, and even multiple types of arguments.
+You may combine multiple arguments and even multiple types of arguments.
 For example:

 ```bash